 In many cases, urban residents lack even the most basic skills associated with securing food and shelter, and are successful due to (1) continued demand from society for their own area of specialty; and (2) availability of other specialists who can provide them with food and shelter.
 The absence of either point would raise serious challenges for the individual.

-Movement away from urban centres towards rural areas may come with an increase in resilience as specialisation decreases and skill sets expand.
+Movement away from urban centers towards rural areas may come with an increase in resilience as specialization decreases and skill sets expand.

 This does not have to be a dire conclusion, however.
-For, while evolutionary processes have shaped the specialisation within a coral reef, it is recent economic and social forces that have shaped urban specialisation.
+For, while evolutionary processes have shaped the specialization within a coral reef, it is recent economic and social forces that have shaped urban specialization.
 The giant panda cannot suddenly decide to diversify its diet, but people can always add to their skill sets.

-In some cases, therefore, movement away from urban centres towards rural areas may come with an increase in resilience as specialisation decreases and skill sets expand, as with Daniel as he moved away from the specificity of accounting and took on all aspects of starting an organic herb farm, raising livestock, and marketing his wares.
+In some cases, therefore, movement away from urban centers towards rural areas may come with an increase in resilience as specialization decreases and skill sets expand, as with Daniel as he moved away from the specificity of accounting and took on all aspects of starting an organic herb farm, raising livestock, and marketing his wares.